 I go to the concert on my own as Peter is happy to go back to the apartment to read.
 The concert is great – Dowland’s lovely music played with great feeling and expertise.
 Hesperion XXI have been going for 45 years and are no longer young.
 If you took away their viols they’d look like the old blokes you see in the back bar of the RYCT.
 They are bald, or grey, or greying, and all wear glasses to read their music.
 The lute player Rolf Lislevand is a bit younger and enormously tall (Norwegian, Viking build).
 When they are taking a bow at the end I imagine he is standing on a raised platform in the middle for a while, until I manage to get a full view and find his legs go all the way to the ground.
-It is difficult to see all of him because there is an equally tall girl sitting directly on front of me.
+It is difficult for me to see all of him because there is an equally tall girl sitting directly in front of me.
 One of the problems of concerts in churches is that the seats aren't raked.
 If you get a very tall person in front, there is just no way to see the whole group at once.
 The other downside of churches is seriously uncomfortable seats, in this case very hard wooden chairs tied together with tape, so if you wriggle in your seat, your chair and all those tied to it squeak.
-No interval and so by the time they've done the full Seaven Teares and 5 encores your pants are firmly stuck to you. €125 is a lot to pay for a hard seat with a partially blocked view, but the music, the playing and the experience are worth it.
+No interval and so by the time they've done the full Seaven Teares and 5 encores my pants are firmly stuck to me. €125 is a lot to pay for a hard seat with a partially blocked view, but the music, the playing and the experience are worth it.

 It is still warm when I leave the church, and so when I just miss a bus, I enjoy the walk back to our apartment.